 Pursuing the case to Wallace’s vast archives, K learns that most electronic files were corrupted in “The Blackout” of 2022.
 Little information apart from paper records survived, which helps to explain why there are still antique books in circulation, and also draws our attention to the perishable material substrate of embodied texts.
 Bodies can be reduced to information, stored, retrieved, copied, and erased.
 K is able to find a corrupted holographic video file of Rachael’s Voigt-Kampff test from the first film, and we see a fragment of her dialogue: “Are you testing whether I’m a Replicant or a lesbian, Mr. Deckard?”
 (Villeneuve 2017; Scott 1982).
-This moment is one of the few fragments of Blade Runner that is copied almost exactly from Dick’s novel, which was adapted quite freely in many other respects (“Is this testing whether I’m an android,” Rachael asked tartly, “or whether I’m homosexual?”
-(Dick 47)).
+This moment is one of the few fragments of Blade Runner that is copied almost exactly from Dick’s novel, which was adapted quite freely in many other respects: “Is this testing whether I’m an android,” Rachael asked tartly, “or whether I’m homosexual?”
+(47).
 It is an uncanny archival mise-en-abyme.
 This archival reanimation is given a further twist when Wallace creates a new Rachael to entrap Deckard: as viewers of the film, we see a computer-generated likeness of the actor Sean Young as a timelessly young Rachael mapped onto body double Loren Peta, the substrate of a projected pattern (see fig. 4).

 Figure 4: Body double Loren Peta merged with a de-aged digital Sean Young as Rachael.
 Still from Blade Runner 2049.
 2017.

 In the same scene, the lighting design of Wallace’s headquarters plays conspicuous homage to the appearance of Tyrell’s lair in the first Blade Runner.
 Both make ample use of reflected light, with shimmering interference patterns of “pale fire” rippling across vaulted ceilings, although Scott’s film achieved this with practical effects that Villeneuve was able to reproduce with the relative ease of digital production.
 These scenes are thus permeated with a visual metaphor for the film’s own poetics: BR2049 both embodies and reflects upon its method of intertextual adaptation.
 As the sequel to an adaptation of a book, BR2049 is several degrees of separation from any claim to originality.
 Although we cherish and fetishize originality, this an-archivic quality is endemic to all art.
 As Linda Hutcheon notes, “art is derived from other art; stories are born of other stories” (2), and “an adaptation is a derivation that is not derivative—a work that is second without being secondary.
 It is its own palimpsestic thing” (9).
 It is this process of derivation that allows works to survive, albeit in mutated form: “Adaptation, like evolution, is a transgenerational phenomenon. [...]
 Stories do get retold in different ways in new material and cultural environments; like genes, they adapt to those new environments by virtue of mutation—in their “offspring” or their adaptations.
-And the fittest do more than survive; they flourish.”
-(Hutcheon 32)
+And the fittest do more than survive; they flourish” (32).
 Through these images of reflected light, BR2049 ingeniously “adapts” the unadaptable novel Pale Fire, reproducing it in mutated form, while dramatizing its own processes of archival reanimation.